 - Methodology for crisis intervention

 With this degree, you will develop a Christian worldview that promotes ethical patient care and behavioral health practices and integrates your heart for service with the scientific understanding of human behavior to advance your vocational calling.

-To learn more about the College of Adult and Graduate Studies, click here.
+To learn more about the College of Online Learning, click here.

 Career OpportunitiesAfter graduating with a Behavioral Health degree, you will be prepared to work in government, private, and non-profit settings.
 Become a case manager, behavioral health technician, or community support worker.
 Or, choose to work as a family advocate, as a juvenile officer, with those fighting addictions, or in mental health service.